Decorating With Canvas Drop Cloths

 They come in a variety of sizes and provide a budget-friendly alternative to off-the-roll decorator fabrics such as cotton denim or twill.
 Durable canvas drop cloths make excellent slipcovers, curtains and can even pull tough duty underfoot.
 Inspiration for decorating projects using drop cloths is limited only by your imagination.

-Before you embark on any of these projects, do your prep work:
+Before you embark on any of these projects, prepare the drop cloth:

-- Launder and dry the drop cloth to soften and preshrink the fabric.
+- Launder and dry the it to soften and preshrink the fabric.
 This is particularly important if you plan of laundering them in the future.

-- Wash the drop cloth in hot water and mild laundry detergent to remove the unpleasant stiffness and odor of fabric sizing.
+- Wash it in hot water and mild laundry detergent to remove the unpleasant stiffness and odor of fabric sizing.

 - To lighten the color, add a cup or two of liquid bleach to the wash water and agitate before adding your drop cloth.
 Run the fabric through the wash cycle and soak for at least 30 minutes.
 Rinse the fabric several times.

 Note: Drop cloths come in a variety of sizes.
-If you are washing a 5x8 ft drop cloth, your home machine can handle the load.
-Drop cloths with extra yardage may require a trip to the laundromat to take advantage of large capacity washers and dryers.
+If you are washing one that is 5x8 ft, your home machine can probably handle the load.
+Drop cloths with extra yardage may require a trip to the laundromat to use large capacity washers and dryers.

 Painter’s drop cloths make great slipcovers for ottomans, chairs and sofas.
 There is really no need for a pattern or exact measurements.
 The pin-fitting method is much easier and more forgiving.
 It also allows for minor mistakes without major consequences.